Dana Evans ties career high as Louisville beats Pitt 82-58

 Louisville reached the 20-win mark for the 11th straight season, extending the program’s record.
 They have won 20 or more games in 13 of head coach Jeff Walz’s 14 seasons.

+“It’s always nice to get to 20, especially sin a shortened seasons, when the most we could play was 25 games,” Walz said.

 Pitt starting point guard Dayshanette Harris played just two minutes after suffering an early injury.
-Harris averages over 28.6 minutes per game for the Panthers
+Harris averages over 28.6 minutes per game for the Panthers.
+White did not have an update on the nature or severity of the injury.

+Leading scorer Jayla Everett was moved to a ball-handling role to replace Harris and finished with 14 points and five assists.

 UP NEXT

-Louisville: The Cardinals continue their season-closing, three-game road trip with a visit to Florida State on Sunday.
+Louisville continues its season-closing, three-game road trip with a visit to Florida State on Sunday.
 The Seminoles are 5-0 at home this season.

-Pitt: The Panthers wrap the home portion of its 2020-21 schedule by hosting Notre Dame on Monday.
+Pitt will wrap the home portion of its 2020-21 schedule by hosting Notre Dame on Monday at 8 p.m.
 The Panthers ended the Irish’s season in 2020 with an upset with in the ACC Tournament.